 Alcohol Intervention Programs

 ...a process by which the harmful, progressive, and destructive effects of chemical dependency are interrupted and the chemically dependent person is helped to stop using mood-altering chemicals and to develop new, healthier ways of coping with his or her needs and problems.
-It implies that the person need not be an emotional or physical wreck (or 'hit bottom') before such help can be given.”
+It implies that the person need not be an emotional or physical wreck (or 'hit bottom') before such help can be given.

 While those involved are encouraged to be honest and direct, it is also important that they express compassion and support.
 This combination is intended to trigger recognition in alcoholics that they have a problem, while also showing them they have loved ones ready to support them if they choose to seek treatment.

 Is an Alcoholism Intervention Necessary?
-(Assessment)

 While a minority of alcoholics may recognize they have a problem and seek treatment independently, many more often continue to abuse alcohol until an event occurs that changes their outlook.

 An organized intervention can be a big step, however, and may be perceived negatively by the person if it seems to come out of nowhere.

 To maximize the chances of success, you will probably want the services of a trained interventionist.
-These are professionals that conduct interventions regularly and can help you avoid common pitfalls.
-Call (800) 943-0566 to speak to an addiction treatment advisor who will help find the right interventionist for you.
+These are professionals that conduct interventions regularly and can help you avoid common pitfalls and take the stress of planning and facilitating the intervention off your plate.

-The Day of: How to Prepare for Success (and the Possibility of Failure)
+The Day Of: How to Prepare for Success (and the Possibility of Failure)

 Different interventionists may have slightly different methods for holding an intervention.
 Usually, they will want to hold a meeting with family members prior to the intervention, so they can coach each family member on how to express themselves in a constructive fashion.
 They will also advise on whether certain family members should be included (e.g., children).